-If you are looking at buying a home that has a swimming pool, you should get a pre-purchase pool inspection alongside your pre-purchase building and pest inspection.
+If you are looking at buying a home that has a swimming pool, you need to get a pre-purchase pool inspection alongside your pre-purchase building and pest inspection.

 In Queensland, buying or selling a home with a pool comes with certain legal requirements.
-These are overseen the Queensland Building and Construction Commission (QBCC).
+These are overseen by the Queensland Building and Construction Commission (QBCC).

 The QBCC’s official website outlines the conditions for buying or selling a home with a pool.
 The QBCC operates a state-wide pool safety register.
 Once you are registered, you will be required to ensure that your pool is compliant with all the relevant safety standards.

 If your pool is compliant, you will be given a pool safety certificate, also called Form 28.

 For the seller